The Tagger: Plot

-Jake Peralta (Andy Samberg) arrives late to work and is confronted by Raymond Holt (Andre Braugher) for his frequent misbehavior and scolded for his lack of proper work.
+Jake arrives late to work and is confronted by Holt for his frequent misbehavior and scolded for his lack of proper work.
 As punishment, Holt joins Peralta on his assignment of a graffiti case where a person draws penises on police cruisers, acting as his "babysitter."
-Gina Linetti (Chelsea Peretti) introduces her friend, Carlene (Artemis Pebdani), to the gang, who claims to be a psychic.
-Charles Boyle (Joe Lo Truglio) is told by Carlene that Rosa Diaz (Stephanie Beatriz) will never love him.
+Gina introduces her friend, Carlene (Artemis Pebdani), to the gang, who claims to be a psychic.
+Charles is told by Carlene that Rosa will never love him.

-Peralta and Holt set up a stakeout and pursue the tagger, managing to catch him.
+Jake and Holt set up a stakeout and pursue the tagger, managing to catch him.
 However, while preparing the report, Peralta discovers that the tagger is Trevor Podolski (Michael Grant), the Deputy Commissioner's son, and fears retaliation from the Deputy Commissioner if Trevor is arrested.
-Meanwhile, Boyle, Amy Santiago (Melissa Fumero) and Diaz raid an apartment as part of a drug bust.
-Boyle becomes paranoid when he finds that the psychic managed to predict many items in the apartment and wonders if Rosa truly does not love him.
-The psychic later tells Boyle that if he gets up from a chair, he will receive a severe injury.
-Rosa then punches Boyle while he is still seated, proving to him that the psychic was wrong.
+Meanwhile, Charles, Amy and Rosa raid an apartment as part of a drug bust.
+Charles becomes paranoid when he finds that the psychic managed to predict many items in the apartment and wonders if Rosa truly does not love him.
+The psychic later tells him that if he gets up from a chair, he will receive a severe injury.
+Rosa then punches Charles while he is still seated, proving to him that the psychic was wrong, and encourages him to make his own destiny.

 Podolski (James M. Connor) arrives at the precinct, demanding Trevor's release.
 He refuses to read Peralta's report and walks out of the precinct with Trevor.
-Peralta gets counsel on the case from Holt, who pities Trevor and the fact that he can get away with anything thanks to his father's position.
-After receiving news from other precincts about Trevor's past crimes, Peralta and Holt pull the Podolskis over and arrest Trevor.
+Jake gets counsel on the case from Holt, who pities Trevor and the fact that he can get away with anything thanks to his father's position.
+After receiving news from other precincts about Trevor's past crimes, Jake and Holt pull the Podolskis over and arrest Trevor.
 On another day, Holt holds a briefing and roll call.
-As it begins, Peralta exits from a tent inside the briefing room.
+As it begins, Jake exits from a tent inside the briefing room.
 He was sleeping in it so he could arrive to work on time.